johnnovak/RML-Amiga/website/docs/manual/save-states.md

 Quite a few games have special config variants to skip the intro of the game or the manual-based copy protection checks.
-These special configs are implemented via the automatic save state loading feature of WinUAE---you can create configs that will load a save state immediately after launching them.
+These special configs are implemented via the automatic save state loading feature of WinUAE --- you can create configs that will load a save state immediately after launching them.